 - White or red oak

 A number of exotic species, such as Brazilian oak, Brazilian cherry, Santos mahogany and tigerwood are also available.
 These species are prohibitively expensive if you purchase them as solid boards.
-Not limited to hardwoods, the veneer can also be stone, tile or even plastic, which is true for laminate, a type of engineered flooring.
-The surface is always prefinished with a durable, scratch-resistant coating, and if you choose a wood pattern, it can be distressed or scraped.
+The surface is always prefinished with a durable, scratch-resistant coating that typically is harder and longer-lasting than the site-applied coatings used for traditional solid hardwood installations in which the flooring is sanded and finished after it is nailed down.

 Because they consist of layers of wood, engineered boards are resistant to warping caused by moisture or temperature differences.
 They aren't invulnerable, but they will hold up better on a below-grade subfloor than solid wood, and wide-plank flooring is much less likely to curl at the edges if the boards are engineered.
-Because engineered flooring can be installed as a floating floor, it's the better choice for a concrete subfloor.
+Because engineered flooring can be installed as a floating floor, it's the better choice for a concrete subfloor, which is impossible to nail into.

 If you're planning to install a wood floor over a subfloor with radiant heat, you're better off with engineered flooring.
 Most products are recommended for such installations, whereas only a small number of solid hardwood flooring products are recommended.
 It's always important to check the manufacturer's recommendations, though, to make sure you don't invalidate the warranty.